 - add additional contacts to place orders

-- find out a school’s device allocation
+- view your device allocation

-The device types (depending on availability) will be:
+The device types (depending on availability) are:

 - Microsoft Windows laptops

 - Microsoft Windows tablets (with or without keyboards)

 - Apple iPads

 When you order you’ll be asked whether or not you want to have DfE settings installed.

 These ‘DfE Standard’ devices are provided with factory settings.
 Schools, colleges, further education providers, trusts or LAs should configure them at their own cost before lending them to students.
 This means installing preferred safeguarding measures and bringing them into an existing device management framework.